mcculloughembedded/blog/src/content/blog/prg-towards-reproducibility-nixos.md

 I love that my user packages are declared in a single file - and that I can add and remove them without fear of breakages.
 I also love that I can make ad hoc shells to work with software that I know I'll only need once or twice.

-It's great to be able to define reproducible environments all the required packages are in nixpkgs, but it is very frustrating when even one package isn't the right version - or not in nixpkgs at all.
+It's great to be able to define reproducible environments when all the required packages are in nixpkgs, but it is very frustrating when even one package isn't the right version - or not in nixpkgs at all.

 Sometimes I get extremely frustrated with Nix and NixOS, but when I go back to what I was using before, I can't believe that I used to work like that.